radicalAI/radical-ai/network.md

 rearranges power and dream up and build human/AI systems by-and-for the people.
 We came together because we believe our capacity expands when we find intellectual kin, share visions and strategies, deepen our radical AI work together, and organize.
-The network connects through a Slack space; to request to join, email a little about yourself to <a href="mailto:the.radical.ai.network@gmail.com">the.radical.ai.network@gmail.com</a>
+The network connects through a Slack space.
+To request to join, email a little about yourself to <a href="mailto:the.radical.ai.network@gmail.com">the.radical.ai.network@gmail.com</a>